SoK: The Pitfalls of Deep Reinforcement Learning for Cybersecurity: Pitfalls of Training Agents

 \textbf{Security Implications of T-VA} Favorable initial conditions, or `beginner's luck', a single run can over- or underestimate the perceived performance beyond the realistic mean of multiple runs.
 This is particularly unsafe in security contexts where consistent and reliable performance is crucial.
 Dismissing an approach based on a single bad run that can perform well \emph{on average}, risks rejecting a valuable security solution.
 Alternately, agents that over-promise and under-deliver on average, expose end users to unnecessary risk.

 \textbf{Recommendations for T-VA} As a lone trained agent is insufficient to establish representative performance of that agent~\cite{Agarwal}, it is essential to train and evaluate multiple trained policies and report the statistical variance.
 Yet, there is no canonical number of policy runs $N$ to use for evaluation.
 While it has been argued that $N\geq20$ is a reasonable mean~\cite{agarwal2022reincarnating, Colas}, complex environments may require $N\geq50$ for robust 95\% confidence intervals~\cite{Agarwal}, and often \ac{DRL} papers report $N\leq5$~\cite{PPO, Dabney, osband, Chen}.
 Consequently, we recommend a minimum of $N\geq5$, and encourage higher runs ($N\geq20$ or $N\geq50$) for stronger statistical claims~\cite{patterson2024empirical}.
 To better represent the variance in agent behavior, statistical metrics must also be reported~\cite{Agarwal, chan2019measuring, patterson2024empirical}, for example: 95\% confidence intervals, inter-quartile range (IQR), and risk-sensitive measures such as Conditional Value at Risk (CVaR).
 Variance should be reported within and between training episodes, and certainly for the final policies during testing~\cite{chan2019measuring}.
+Examples of such testing can be seen in~\cite{de2024guideenricher,erdHodi2021simulating, bates2023reward}.
 In cybersecurity, reliability directly impacts security posture.
 Transparent variance reporting enables informed risk assessments from practitioners, preventing the reliance on potentially misleading results that will not reflect performance in deployment.

 Training in \ac{DRL} should result in a policy that has converged to a \emph{stable} strategy, even if sub-optimal.
 Determining convergence is a difficult and open problem in DRL~\cite{PPO,osband,Chen}.
 However, in \drlsec literature the training length, a key aspect in investigating convergence, is either frequently not reported or unjustified.
-Without presenting reward or performance metrics during training, it is impossible to determine policy convergence or training was prematurely terminated.
+Without presenting reward or performance metrics during training, it is impossible to determine policy convergence or premature training termination.

 \begin{boxTA}

 \end{boxTA}

 \textbf{Prevalence of T-PC} Across the 66 papers reviewed, we observed no demonstration of convergence in 28 papers (\textbf{42.4\%}), partial demonstration or discussion in 19 papers (\textbf{28.8\%}), and demonstration of convergence in the remaining 19 papers (\textbf{28.8\%}).
 While many papers discuss the reasoning for the length of training used or mention convergence, explicit demonstration is often missing.
 The gap in convergence reporting suggests that although the need for convergence may be understood, the concrete demonstration of policy convergence and stability is often under-emphasized.
 In this way, the reliability of the learned behaviors is uncertain.